meekg33k/segment-amplitude/README.md

 ## Running the Application

-To run and test it locally, run following command after you clone the repo:
+To run and test it locally, you need to create a free account with [Amplitude] (https://amplitude.com/signup).
+Create a test project so that you can obtain an API key.
+You may also need to obtain some sample event data from [Segment] (https://segment.com/docs/integrations/amplitude/).

+Once you have cloned the project, the following are the steps to run the application:

 ```
 ### Step I: Install dependencies
-bower install & npm install
+npm install

 ### Step II: Start up application server
 npm start

+### Step III: Update amplitude-integration module with your api key

-### Step III: Running the tests
+### Step IV: Run the tests
 npm test

 ```